cookiesncream716/helloWorld2/README.md

 button.on('click', function(){ })
 ```

-6. To make things a little more interesting, have the greeting “Hello World” change to a different greeting each time the button is clicked.
+6. To make things a little more interesting, have the greeting `“Hello World”` change to a different greeting each time the button is clicked.
 To do this, make a function that will update the text.
 It will go outside of the build method.

 ```
 this.updateText = function(){}
 ```

-7. Before writing the code inside the updateText function, create a variable to iterate through the greetings that will be created in the next step.
-Create it inside the build method but make it an instance variable so it is accessible outside of the build method.
+7. Before writing the code inside the `updateText` method, create a property to iterate through the greetings that will be created in the next step.
+Create it inside the `build` constructor method but make it an instance property so it's accessible outside of the `build` method.

 ```
 this.index = 0
 ```

-8. In the updateText function, create an array of greetings and have greeting’s text change when the button is clicked.
+8. In the `updateText` method, create an array of greetings and have greeting’s text change when the button is clicked.
 To do this, the greeting variable will need to become an instance variable.
-This is done in the build method when creating the variable; instead of using var greeeting = " " use this.greeting = " ".
-Don’t forget to change greeting to this.greeting everywhere in the code.
-The visible property of this.greeting will also need to be changed to true.
+This is done in the `build` method when creating the variable; instead of using `var greeeting = " "` use `this.greeting = " "`.
+Don’t forget to change `greeting` to `this.greeting` everywhere in the code.
+The visible property of `this.greeting` also needs to be changed to `true`.

 ```
 this.updateText = function(){